JMG3000/JMG3000.github.io/index.markdown

 title: Home
 ---

-# Hello, my name is Jacob Garrett
+# Hello, my name is Jacob Garrett.

 I’m an aspiring software developer eager to begin my professional career in the tech industry.
 I’m looking for an entry-level role where I can apply my programming knowledge, collaborate with experienced developers, and grow into a strong contributor on a development team.